 If the ticket is from a private company, the complaints process is less formal and the company issuing the ticket will have no legal right to demand payment from you.

-Before you decide whether or not to pay the parking ticket you need to consider whether it is justified.
+Before you decide whether to pay the parking ticket you need to consider whether it is justified.

-If you are at fault you need to decide if the amount you are being asked to pay is justified.
+If you are at fault you need to decide if the amount you are being asked to pay is appropriate.

-In 2015 the Supreme Court ruled that private firms are fair when imposing a higher charge after a motorist was fined £85 for overstaying by 52 minutes, as it deters motorists from breaching parking rules.
+In 2015, the Supreme Court ruled that private firms have to be fair when imposing charges after a motorist was fined £85 for overstaying by 52 minutes.

 If you feel that the ticket is not justified or is unfair you have two options:

 Complain to the company issuing the ticket & then appeal

 If you opt to ignore your ticket some parking companies may give up, especially if the cost of pursuing you outweighs the money you owe.
 However, ignoring your ticket could mean you find yourself in civil court.